mesonbuild/meson/docs/markdown/Rewriter.md

 ## Extracting information

 The rewriter also offers operation `info` for the types `target` and `kwargs`.
-When this operation is used, meson will print a JSON dump to stderr, containing all available information to the rewriter about the build target / function kwargs in question.
+When this operation is used, Meson will print a JSON dump to stderr, containing all available information to the rewriter about the build target / function kwargs in question.